 - Issues with the coding of the files, or in some cases, the PHP file is just empty.

-PHP errors would typically be found in an "error_log" found in the website content's document root.
+PHP errors would typically be found in an error_log file found in the website content's document root.
 For cPanel accounts with only one domain name, they can be found in the following location:

-If PHP-FPM is enabled for the account, the log location would be different:
+If PHP-FPM is enabled for the account, the log location is here:

 tail -f -n0 /home/$cpuser/public_html/error_log